BugHall_001.webp

 Injecting Life into a Lifeless Space

-The gallery hadn’t been updated in quite some time.
-It was a dim, silent hallway lined with cases of taxidermied birds, amateur-looking object labels, and interpretive panels that felt more like relics than resources.
-It was the museum equivalent of reading the dictionary—dry, lifeless, and in need of revival.
+The museum’s “Bird Hall” hadn’t been updated in quite some time and was next on the list of spaces in need of revival.
+It was a dark, silent gallery lined with cases of taxidermied birds and interpretive panels that felt more like relics than resources.